LD4P/arm/modeling_recommendations/measurements.md

 ![Measurement diagram 6](/modeling_recommendations/modeling_diagrams/measurement_multiple_arrangements.png)
 **Notes/TBD**

--   In this version, two arrangements are expressed as a separate resource, without a default or unspecified arrangement.
+-   In this version, two arrangements are expressed as separate resources, without a default or unspecified arrangement.
 Choice of model 5 vs 6 would be an implementation decision by the cataloger.